-Not only is chronic dry eye very uncomfortable, but it can also have long-term effects on a person’s eye health.
+Not only is chronic dry eye very uncomfortable but it can also have long-term effects on a person’s eye health.
 For instance, corneal scarring may lead to blurred vision.

-If you are looking for a reason to air-dry your hair, here’s one: Using a blow dryer can further contribute to dry eye.
+If you’re looking for a reason to air-dry your hair, here’s one: Using a blow dryer can further contribute to dry eye.

-Additionally, smoking has been shown to have many long-lasting effects on the eyes, including increased risk for cataracts and macular degeneration.
+Additionally, smoking has been shown to have many long-lasting effects on the eyes, including increased risk of cataracts and macular degeneration.

-But you don’t have to be a smoker to be affected by smoke.
+You don’t have to be a smoker to be affected by smoke.
 Exposure to secondhand smoke can be harmful as well.

 Very hot temperatures (especially when there’s no humidity) can cause moisture to evaporate from your eyes.

 If you’re going to be somewhere with strong winds, try to wear wraparound sunglasses.
 The all-around protection of this type of eyewear will prevent the wind from reaching your eyes and drying them out.

-In addition to drying them out, keeping the windows down while driving can also increase your risk of getting small pieces of debris or dirt in your eyes.
+In addition to drying them out, keeping the windows down while driving can also increase your risk for getting small pieces of debris or dirt in your eyes.